saltlab/clematis/README.md

 ## Configuration

 Upon checkout, Metis contains a simple application for testing the tracing process ([src/main/webapp/example\_webapplication](https://github.com/saltlab/metis-dev/tree/master/src/main/webapp/example_webapplication)).
 This example application contains some basic synchronous and asynchronous JavaScript mechanisms.
-In order to test your own web-application using Metis, place the appropriate application files in the [webapp](https://gthub.com/saltlab/metis-dev/tree/master/src/main/webapp/) folder in accordance with the [Jetty guidelines](http://wiki.eclipse.org/Jetty/Howto/Deploy_Web_Applications).
+In order to test your own web-application using Metis, place the appropriate application files in the [webapp](https://github.com/saltlab/metis-dev/tree/master/src/main/webapp/) folder in accordance with the [Jetty guidelines](http://wiki.eclipse.org/Jetty/Howto/Deploy_Web_Applications).

 In addition to adding your application to the webapp/ folder, you will also need to set your web-application as the target for Metis.
 This done from the [SimpleExample](https://github.com/saltlab/metis-dev/blob/master/src/main/java/com/metis/core/SimpleExample.java) class (line 26).

+## Running/Testing

+The Jetty server must be started before running Metis.
+First, navigate to the root directory of Metis (where you checked-out metis-dev) and execute the following from your command-line (Terminal, etc.):

 ```
-.../js-instrumentation/eventlistenersMirror.js
-.../js-instrumentation/asyncLogger.js
-.../js-instrumentation/applicationView.js
+mvn jetty:run
 ```

-Include each of the aforementioned scripts within your original HTML file.
-Specifically, the scripts must be imported from within your application's `<head>`.
-An example of this inclusion can be seen in the provided example web page ([.../example_webapplication/index.html](https://github.com/saltlab/metis/blob/master/example_webapplication/index.html), lines 13-15).
-After saving the updated HTML file, refresh the application within your browser to begin the instrumentation process.
+If successful, a notification should appear confirming that the server is up-and-running (``[INFO] Started Jetty Server``).
+Next, run the Metis project as a Java application from Eclipse by setting com.metis.core.SimpleExample as the Main class.
+Once a new browser session is started by Metis, feel free to use your application as you normally would.
+Quitting Firefox (Cmd+Q) notifies Metis that your user session is over and the generated trace files can be found in metis-output/ from the root of metis-dev.

 More documentation (and fewer bugs) coming soon.